YOU’LL DEFINITELY WANT TO BECOME PART OF THE SUMMER STAFF TEAM AT KWASIND FOR OUR 2026 SUMMER!

 4. Police checks will be required for those who will be 18 years or older during their time serving at camp, with those who are 25+ requiring a vulnerable sector check – the cost of this is the responsibility of the applicant.

-5. Each staff member will have a day off .
-Cabin leaders and select staff will have from Lunch on Saturday till start of Chapel on Sunday, other staff will be needing to take their time during the week as agreed upon with whom they report to and the Managing Director.
+5. Each staff member will have a day off.
+Cabin leaders and select staff will have from Lunch on Saturday till start of Chapel on Sunday, other staff will be needing to take their time during the week as agreed upon with whom they report to and the Summer Camp Program Manager.

 6. Accommodations: Cabin staff will be paired up with another leader and staying in the cabin with campers.
 Other staff will be in shared accommodation space.
 All accommodations will have electricity and will require leaving the building to access the closest washroom.